dr-data/coffee_machine_kata/README.md

 ### Basic machine operation with coins and keys

 * When the coffee machine starts it is ready to operate and the credit is zero.
-* As a user I can insert coins of different format (5, 10, 20 cents) and the displayed credit should grow accordingly.
+* As a user I can insert coins of different formats (5, 10, 20 cents) and the displayed credit should grow accordingly.
 * As a user I can cancel the operation and have the money back.
 * As a user I can insert a prepaid key.
 The key can have some credit loaded and it will be displayed (sum it to actual credit).
+* The user can extract the key and the credit should not be changed
-The user can recharge the key using the coins.
+* The user can recharge the key using the coins.
 The eventually present credit is passed to the key.

 ### Making beverages
 * When the credit as reached 30cents the user can get a coffee.
-If the credit is not enough the machine should display a message with the price of the coffee (30cents)
+If the credit is not enough the machine should display a message with the price of the coffee (30cents).
+Credit should decrease accordingly.
-* If the user inserts more money than needed, the machine should give him the rest
 * The machine can deliver different types of beverages: Tea and Chocolate.
 Tea costs 40cents.
 Chocolate costs 60cents.
 * As a user if I buy the beverage with the key the costs are lower than the actual prices of 0.5cents.